-Born in Minsk, flutist Maruta Staravoitava currently resides in Cologne.
+Born in Minsk, flautist Maruta Staravoitava currently resides in Geneva and Cologne.
 Her musical tastes range from Baroque to contemporary music, where she particularly enjoys working directly with living composers.
-She is a proud member of the Inverspace ensemble, as well as the EXPERIMENTAL Ensemble in Freiburg, Germany.
+She is a proud member of the Syntax ensemble, Castel Camerata, Kommas ensemble and the EXPERIMENTAL Ensemble.

 She has also performed in numerous ensembles, such as Contrechamps in Geneva, Ensemble Contempoarte in Florence, Ensemble Musikfabrik and Ensemble Garage in Cologne, and the Santa Cecilia Orchestra in Rome.
 She has collaborated with conductors such as Pierre Boulez, Antonio Pappano, Beat Furrer and Jonathan Nott.